vlnahp/Btcbf/README.md

  $ python Btcbf.py or  $ python3 Btcbf.py on Linux
 ```

-## **Description**

-Btcbf is a fast and efficient bitcoin private key brute force tool written in python.
-It works based on generating random or sequential private keys and their corresponding public address.
-Then checking the address through an online API or an offline database.

-What makes Btcbf fast, is mainly the `bit` library.
-Thanks to its developer!

 ## The Goal
 The main goal is to ~~prove bitcoin is secure.
 At least until the day that Quantum computers start working against it~~ learn python!